-There is a very good explanation of all the details behind this at the Heraclitean River blog, so I will not dig too deep into the details, but I urge you to review that information if you feel strongly one way or the other.
+There is a very good explanation (from archive.org) of all the details behind this at the Heraclitean River blog, so I will not dig too deep into the details, but I urge you to review that information if you feel strongly one way or the other.

-Suffice it to say, in summary, as long as layout has existed there has been "additional space" after a period.
+Suffice it to say, the TL;DR: as long as layout has existed there has been, "additional space" after a period.
 This is a good thing as it helps us to denote the end of a sentence, especially if you are a speed reader (as I am).
-Furthermore, the modern software that renders and works layout of a program can also easily address this spacing challenge automatically, so really, it just isn't that big of a deal.
+It makes it easier to read at speed.
+If you don't do this, then maybe you don't care.

 My preference is two spaces when I write.

-If you use a modern word processor that supports "regular expressions" in a search and replace, you can also easily switch using a regex:
+Sidbear: If you use a modern word processor that supports

 And replace it with a period and one or two spaces as you desire.

 Stop making this an issue people.
 Please.
 Just because you like it doesn't mean other people are wrong.